thomassuedbroecker/example-jmeter-functional-performance-test/documentation/03-functional-performance-test-example.md

 JMeter: open results
 ```

-3. The the result in the `HTML report`
+3. The results in the `HTML report`

 ![](../images/01-jmeter-webreport.png)